Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Experimental Details

 \section{Experimental Details}

-All code used for the experiments is available at the following Figshare link: \url{https://figshare.com/s/27df39ced55df400a19c}. \paragraph{Hardware.} All experiments were conducted on a personal machine equipped with a 12th Gen Intel Core i7-12700H processor, 16 GB RAM, and an NVIDIA GeForce RTX 3050 GPU with 4 GB GDDR6 memory.
+All code and configurations used for the experiments are available at the following link: \url{https://figshare.com/s/61f8fafb9469750f173e} \paragraph{Hardware.} All experiments were conducted on a personal machine equipped with a 12th Gen Intel Core i7-12700H processor, 16 GB RAM, and an NVIDIA GeForce RTX 3050 GPU with 4 GB GDDR6 memory.
 The experiments were implemented in Python using PyTorch Geometric and executed under Windows 11.

-\paragraph{Real-World Datasets.} We conduct experiments on six real-world node classification datasets commonly used in the literature: Cora \citep{10.5555/295240.295725}, Citeseer \citep{DBLP:conf/dl/GilesBL98}, Wikipedia (Wikipedia II from \citet{DBLP:journals/tnn/QianERPB22}), Squirrel \citep{DBLP:journals/compnet/RozemberczkiAS21} and Chameleon \citep{DBLP:journals/compnet/RozemberczkiAS21}.
+\paragraph{Real-World Datasets.} We conduct experiments on six real-world node classification datasets commonly used in the literature: Cora \citep{10.5555/295240.295725}, Citeseer \citep{DBLP:conf/dl/GilesBL98}, Wikipedia (Wikipedia II from \cite{DBLP:journals/tnn/QianERPB22}), Squirrel \citep{DBLP:journals/compnet/RozemberczkiAS21} and Chameleon \citep{DBLP:journals/compnet/RozemberczkiAS21}.
 We load Chameleon and Squirrel using \texttt{Planetoid} classes from PyTorch Geometric and use the Geom-GCN versions.
 Other datasets, Cora, Citeseer and Wikipedia, are loaded using their respective open-source data files.
 All datasets are treated as undirected graphs.